 The building stood empty and boarded up for over seven years until it was sold for re-development.
-Sadly, it was demolished in January 1981, apart from the original rear end and facade on Town Hall Square, which was converted to offices.
-On Granby Street a new building was built which houses a travel agent and a pizza restaurant, but is vacant in 2017.
+Sadly, it was demolished in January 1981, apart from the original rear end and façade on Every Street/Town Hall Square, which was converted to offices.
+On Granby Street a new building was built which originally housed a travel agent and a pizza restaurant, but is vacant in 2017.

-The reason the Town Hall Square facade was retained is that it is designated a Grade II Listed building.
+The reason the Every Street/Town Hall Square façade was retained is that it is designated a Grade II Listed building.
 Heritage England de-listed the façade in December 2019.

 Just login to your account and subscribe to this theater.